Gregorio Honasan: Senate

 He left the Senate when his term expired in 2004.
 In the general election held in May 2007, he was again elected to the Senate.
 Running as an independent candidate, he polled some 11.6 million votes, finishing 10th out of 37 candidates for 12 Senate vacancies.
 He took up his post on June 30.
 He was reelected during the 2013 elections, placing 12th with 13,211,424 votes, his fourth term.

-In June 2015, Justice Undersecretary Jose Justiniano amended the complaint against Senator Honasan for his alleged part in the Pork Barrel Scam involving allegations of corrupt malversation of public funds.

 During the 2016 Philippine general elections, Honasan was Jejomar Binay's running mate under the United Nationalist Alliance party.
 Honasan placed 6th in the vice presidential race, garnering only 788,881 or 1.92% of votes.

+In 2017, the Sandiganbayan anti-corruption court ordered the arrest of Honasan over allegations of graft connected to the pork barrel scam.

 Information and Communications Technology Secretary

 On November 22, 2018, President Duterte appointed Honasan as secretary of Department of Information and Communications Technology.
 Acting Secretary Eliseo Rio Jr. held the position until the end of Honasan's Senate term.
-Honasan was sworn into the office on July 1, 2019 and confirmed by the Commission on Appointments on September 11, 2019.
+Honasan was sworn into the office on July 1, 2019, and confirmed by the Commission on Appointments on September 11, 2019.